Belgrade school shooting: Domino effect arrests

 From 3 May to 7 July, criminal charges were filed against 82 students over 14 years old for endangering safety and spreading panic and disorder through social networks.
 Of them, 29 were arrested and taken to judicial authorities for further action.

 In addition to these arrests, on 18 May, the police evacuated students from the Stari Grad Electrical Engineering School in Belgrade following an unknown person threatening to come armed to the school.

 Other

-Slovenian NBA All-Star Luka Dončić offered to pay the funeral expenses of the murdered.
+Slovenian NBA All-Star Luka Dončić, who is of partial Serbian decent, offered to pay the funeral expenses of the murdered.
 However, Belgrade's local administration later announced that it would do so instead.

 The Serbian writer Vladimir Kecmanović found himself the target of attacks on social media after speculations emerged that his book Kad đavoli polete was an inspiration to the underage shooter, who committed mass murder.
 The writer has the same first and last name as the shooter's father, and they are distant relatives.

 In July 2023, T-shirts with the redacted shooter's face were advertised and sold on a well-known online shopping platform based in Morocco.